nullpointerexceptionkek/spelling-bee-solver/README.md

 Spelling bee solver
+## Instructions

-Instruction: paste the entire paste.js into your browser console, you can open the consle by pressing f12
+Paste the entire `paste.js` into your browser console.
+You can open the console by pressing `F12`.

-Only guarantee to work on nytimes and spellsbee.com
+**Note:** This script is only guaranteed to work on nytimes.com and spellsbee.com.
+Do not use this script if it violates the terms of service of the websites you run it on.

+## Features

+1. Auto-detect spellings
+2. Auto-type

+## License

 MIT License